 Factors Enhance the Use of Hyphen in URLs

-There are some cases where your domain name is likely to be more legible and hence easier to understand when using a dash.
-In the following, we are going to explain three different situations that having a hyphen in your domain name is inevitable.
+In some cases, your domain name is likely to be more legible and easier to understand when using a dash.
+We will explain three different situations in which having a hyphen in your domain name is inevitable.

 Domain for a Local Business